Con man versus pathological liar? Closings at Cosby trial - Journal du Cameroun

 – ‘Pathological liar’ –

 Constand says Cosby gave her three blue pills, saying they would help her relax but passed out.
-She woke up to find him penetrating her vagina with his fingers and that he made her masturbate his penis, she says.
+She woke up to find him penetrating her vagina with his fingers and making her masturbate his penis, she says.

 The prosecutor said the case was about trust, betrayal and the inability to consent, tearing into the defense’s “vicious” and “filthy” character assassination attempts against Cosby’s accusers.